Please send a note to Volunteer for help with volunteering questions.

 Our Campo facility is quite a large and busy place.
 The members of the facilities department help to keep our museum’s grounds looking their best.
 These folks are the “jacks of all trades” when it comes to repairing and maintaining the many buildings, roads, signs, lights, and displays.
 The facilities department is a perfect place for those who embrace being handymen and women.

 The members of the museum services department are responsible for many of the Museum’s interactions with the public.
 From cataloging the items we add to our collection each year to inventorying our vast library collection of maps, books, photographs and more, these folks provide an essential service to our Museum.
+Also included in this department is vigorous ‘road show’ activity throughout the Southern California area, as well as a ‘Speaker’s Bureau’, designed to promote the museum and its programs.
+Members with an outgoing personality are always needed to staff these traveling booths and provide informational programs for various clubs and groups throughout the year.

 Throughout the year, Campo plays host to many special events.
 From Christmas time with our North Pole Limited trains to the Museum’s annual Fire Up the Iron Horse food and beverage festival, there is always an event in need of planning at the Museum.
 When we put on these events, extra hands are always appreciated.
 Event setup, tear down, and supervision are just a few of the jobs the special events department members perform.